The chair of Artificial Intelligence and Formal Methods has a mission:

-- Render AI models robust against uncertain knowledge about the environment they operate in.
+- Render AI models robust against uncertain knowledge about their environment.

-- Enhance the capabilities of verification to handle real-world problems using learning techniques.
+- Enhance the capabilities of formal verification to handle real-world problems using learning techniques.

 We are interested in various aspects of dependability and safety in AI, intelligent decision-making under uncertainty, and safe reinforcement Learning.
 A key aspect of our research is a thorough understanding of the (epistemic or aleatoric) uncertainty that may occur when AI systems operate in the real world.

 Read more at the webpage of my group at Radboud University.

 - I started a new position as Full Professor at the Ruhr-University Bochum in Germany.
 I will lead the Chair of Artificial Intelligence and Formal Methods.
 I am extremely excited about this new role, and will soon open multiple PhD and Postdoc positions.
 More news coming!

 - Our paper Reinforcement Learning by Guided Safe Exploration has been accepted at ECAI 2023.
 We consider the following fundamental problem: A reinforcement learning agent is usually trained (to act safely) in a controlled lab environment.
 So, how can you ensure safety if you are deploying your trained agent in another, potentially much richer, environment?

 - I’m delighted to serve as an area chair for Learning and Adaptation at AAMAS 2024 in Auckland, New Zealand.

 - I co-wrote a chapter Shared Control with Human Trust and Workload Models for the book Cyber-Physical-Human Systems: Fundamentals and Applications.